-So to help determine whether you should take a home office deduction, let's take a look at the meanings of some of those specific terms in bold above in the IRS rules.
-Keep in mind that these rules apply to both the old method of calculating the deduction and the new simplified home office deduction.
+Determining whether you should take a home office deduction relies on meeting the criteria outlined in the home office rules.
+These rules apply to both the old method of calculating the deduction and the new simplified home office deduction.

 Specific Area of Your Home